c-cube/blag/content/atp/resolution1.rst

   resolution is about **refutation** (deduce `⊥` from hypothesis).
   The function ``Clause.is_trivial`` checks whether this simple criterion holds.
 - A substitution maps some variables to terms.
-Here the function ``Clause.apply-subst`` will be used to **apply** the substitution to a clause — replace variables of the clause by their image in the substitution (or keep them unchanged if they do not appear in the substitution.
+Here the function ``Clause.apply_subst`` will be used to **apply** the substitution to a clause — replace variables of the clause by their image in the substitution (or keep them unchanged if they do not appear in the substitution.
 Substitutions are pre-defined in